 You might have spent a year on writing your methodology and a further six months undertaking your data collection, but your audience doesn’t need to know the exact details of your regression output or your coding technique.
 This also applies to specific terminology and theories.
 Chances are your audience is not familiar with these and you just don’t have time to explain them all.

 There are hundreds if not thousands of three minute thesis videos on the Internet.
 Watch some examples, decide which approaches you like and which you don’t like.
 See which methods might suit you.
 Think about which presentations had you engaged and which lost your interest.
 Learn from these.

 - Have fun

 Whilst winning the competition might look great on your CV and boost your confidence, it’s not all about winning or losing.
 Confining your entire PhD thesis into a three-minute speech is a challenge that will stretch you, maybe to your limits.
-But at the same time it gives you the perfect opportunity to emphasise why your research is so great, to share your dedication and enthusiasm and to show your colleagues what you can do.
-It doesn’t have to be scary, stand up in front of the crowd and enjoy yourself, you will only be a PhD student once-enjoy!
+But at the same time, it gives you the perfect opportunity to emphasise why your research is so great, to share your dedication and enthusiasm, and to show your colleagues what you can do.
+It doesn’t have to be scary: stand up in front of the crowd and enjoy yourself.
+You will only be a PhD student once, so enjoy it!

-Have you entered a three-minute thesis competition?
-I would love to hear about your experiences or watch your video, please comment below!
+Have you entered a three minute thesis competition?
+I would love to hear about your experiences or watch your video, so please comment below!